HanzDr/libmanage-backend/README.md

 ## 🧠 Approach and Design Explanation

-This backend is designed around **domain-driven concepts** rather than directly exposing database tables.

 Core resources such as **Books**, **Book Copies**, **Loans**, and **Customers** are modeled as real-world domain concepts.
+Each concept has a clear responsibility and lifecycle, making the system easier to understand and extend.

+### Modular Architecture

+The application is divided into the following main modules:

+- **Catalog Module**
+  Responsible for managing book-related information such as titles, genres, language, ISBN, and authors.
+It handles searching, filtering, pagination, and soft deletion of books.

+- **Inventory Module**
+  Manages physical book copies, including their availability status (e.g., AVAILABLE, LOANED, DAMAGED).
+This module tracks multiple copies of the same book and supports soft deletion and status updates.

+- **Circulation Module**
+  Handles borrowing and returning of books.
+It coordinates updates across multiple resources (loans, book copies, and customers) using database transactions to ensure consistency.

+- **Reputation Module**
+  Calculates and applies customer reputation score changes automatically based on borrowing behavior.
+Scores are adjusted when a book is returned early, on time, or late, preventing manual manipulation from the client.

+### Data Integrity and Transactions

 **Prisma ORM** is used to provide type-safe database access and transaction management.

-**Soft deletes** are implemented using `deletedAt` fields to preserve historical data while preventing permanent removal.

-Borrowing and returning books are handled within a dedicated **Circulation module**, using database transactions to ensure data consistency and integrity.
+Critical operations such as borrowing and returning books are executed within transactions to guarantee data integrity.

-Customer **reputation scores** are calculated automatically based on return behavior (early, on-time, or late returns), preventing manual manipulation from the client.
+### Soft Deletes

+Soft deletes are implemented using `deletedAt` fields.
+This approach preserves historical data while preventing permanently removed records from appearing in active queries.

+### API Design Principles

-The architecture follows **clean RESTful API principles**, keeping business logic inside services and using controllers solely for request routing.
+The system follows **clean RESTful API principles**:
+- URLs identify resources (domain concepts)
+- HTTP methods describe actions
+- Controllers handle routing only
+- Business logic is encapsulated within services

+This design ensures the backend is maintainable, scalable, and aligned with real-world library workflows.